mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/ethics.md

   faith, hope, and charity cannot truly possess virtues such as wisdom, temperance, or courage.
 An act that is not done from the love of God must be sinful; and without orthodox faith one cannot have true love of God.

+## Augustine on lying, murder, and sex

+* Augustine wrote much concerning the interpretation of three of the Ten
+  Commandments: ‘Thou shalt not kill’, ‘Thou shalt not commit adultery’, ‘Thou shalt not bear false witness against thy neighbor’.
+* The prohibition to kill does not extend to the killing of non-human creatures.
+‘They have not been endowed with reason as we have, and so it is by a just ordinance of the creator that their life and death is subordinate to our needs.’
+* Augustine accepts that a public magistrate may be justified in inflicting the death penalty on a wrongdoer, provided that the sentence is imposed and carried out in accordance with the laws of the state.
+* It is quite all right to kill in war, provided it is waged on the authority of God.
+It isn't clear when this condition is met though.
+* According to Augustine suicide is unlawful.
+Suicide in the face of material deprivation is a mark of weakness, not greatness of soul.
+Suicide to avoid dishonor brings only greater dishonor.
+Suicide to escape rape falls even more firmly under Augustine's condemnation, because to be raped is no sin and should bring no shame on an unconsenting victim.
+* Unlike Aristotle Augustine does not think that slavery is something natural.
+It is the result of sin: e.g. enslavement of the vanquished by the victors in an unjust war.
+However, he falls short of an outright condemnation, in this sinful world, of slavery as an institution: he is deterred from doing so by the example of the Old Testament patriarchs, and by Paul's injunctions in the New Testament to slaves to obey their masters.
+* Augustine's teaching on sex and marriage became, with little modification, the standard doctrine of medieval moral philosophers.
+A. regards sex as permissible only in marriage, treats procreation as the principal purpose of marriage , and sets consequential limits on the types of sexual activity lawful between husband and wife.
+Otherwise his views are traditionalist, misogynist, and outdated.
+* Lying is not permissible under any circumstances, even for a good cause.